pstrh/react-constraint-validation/README.md

 This is a new project.
 The basic functionality is there and can be used.

-Any feedback, suggestions and constributions are welcome.
+Any feedback, suggestions and contributions are welcome.